Alluxio/alluxio/docs/en/Alluxio-Storage.md

 alluxio.worker.tieredstore.reserver.enabled=true
 ```

-Synchronous eviction is the legacy implementation of eviction.
-It waits for a client to request more
+Synchronous eviction is the initial and default implementation of eviction.
+It waits for a client to
-space than is currently available on the worker and then kicks off the eviction process to free up
+request more space than is currently available on the worker and then kicks off the eviction process
-enough space to serve that request.
-This leads to many small eviction attempts, which is less
+to free up enough space to serve that request.
+This leads to many small eviction attempts, which is
-efficient but maximizes the utilization of available Alluxio space.
-In write or read-cache heavy
+less efficient but maximizes the utilization of available Alluxio space.
+In write or read-cache
-workloads, asynchronous eviction can improve performance.
+heavy workloads, asynchronous eviction can improve performance.

 Asynchronous eviction relies on a periodic space reserver thread in each worker to evict data.
 It
 waits until the worker storage utilization reaches a configurable high watermark.
 Then it evicts